-Another prominent tips recommended by many IAS toppers on how to prepare for UPSC is the careful selection of optional subjects.
+Another prominent tip recommended by many IAS toppers on how to prepare for UPSC is the careful selection of optional subjects.
 There are scores of optional subjects available for these exams which candidates can choose as per their area of interest.
 While opting for these subjects, make sure that you are familiarised with the discipline you are selecting.
-Generally, it is advised to select those subjects in which you have done the graduation or have expertise in.
+Generally, it is advised to select those subjects in which you have done the graduation or have expertise.

 Check Out: English for Competitive Exams

 Familiarise Yourself With the Basics of History, Political Science & Geography